rugbyprof/3013-Algorithms/Lectures/LectureMaterials/17-AlgorithmJourney/README.md

 -----

-Got it, Terry!
 We're looking for concrete examples to illustrate string matching concepts before diving into more complex solutions.
 Let's use `xyz` as a placeholder for any three-letter sequence and find words that start and end with that sequence to explore string "distance" and develop heuristics for scoring possible matches.

 ### Examples with `xyz` as `cat`